Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 2. Grand Falls

 And if it’s not enough, the color of the cascading water resembles the shades of milk chocolate.
-Considering these unusual tones, the locals has nicknamed this secret waterfall the Chocolate Falls
+Considering these unusual tones, locals have nicknamed this secret waterfall the Chocolate Falls

-The Arizona’s largest hidden waterfall puts on a dazzling show thorough the year.
+Arizona’s largest hidden waterfall puts on a dazzling show throughout the year.
 Yet the best time to admire these natural performances are March and April.

 Outdoor things to do near Flagstaff, AZ - Roads and Destinations